mslinn/creategem/README.md

 ### Generated Projects

 #### Plugins
-Similarly, for each gem project generated by `creategem`, Visual Studio Code will suggest the user install missing extensions the first time those projects are opened.
+Similarly, for each gem project generated by `nugem`, Visual Studio Code will suggest the user install missing extensions the first time those projects are opened.

 #### Snippets
-The predefined snippets for gem projects generated by `creategem` are defined in their `.vscode/gem.json.code-snippets` file.
+The predefined snippets for gem projects generated by `nugem` are defined in their `.vscode/gem.json.code-snippets` file.
 These snippets are focused on writing Jekyll plugins.